School of the Americas Watch

-School of the Americas Watch is an advocacy organization founded by former Maryknoll Father Roy Bourgeois and a group of supporters in 1990 to protest the training of mainly Latin American military officers, by the United States Department of Defense, at the School of the Americas (SOA) at Fort Benning.
+School of the Americas Watch is an advocacy organization founded by Maryknoll Father Roy Bourgeois and a group of supporters in 1990 to protest the training of mainly Latin American military officers, by the United States Department of Defense, at the School of the Americas (SOA) at Fort Benning.
 Most notably, SOA Watch conducts a vigil each November at the site of the academy, located on the grounds of Fort Benning, to protest human rights abuses committed by some graduates of the academy or under their leadership, including murders, rapes and torture and contraventions of the Geneva Conventions.

 Military officials state that even if graduates commit war crimes after they return to their home country, the school itself should not be held accountable for their actions.
 Responding to "mounting protests", which were spearheaded by SOA Watch, the United States Congress renamed the School of the Americas the Western Hemisphere Institute for Security Cooperation (WHINSEC), rather than closing the academy, in 2000.
 In addition, all students must undergo a minimum of eight hours of class on human rights and the principle of civilian control of the military.

 Origins

-Inspired by the case of slain Archbishop Óscar Romero, who said "we who have a voice must speak for the voiceless," former priest Roy Bourgeois, Larry Rosebaugh OMI, and Linda Ventimiglia posed as military officers and crossed into Ft.
-Benning in 1983.
+In 1983, inspired by the case of slain Archbishop Óscar Romero, who said "we who have a voice must speak for the voiceless," Catholic priest Roy Bourgeois, along with Larry Rosebaugh and Linda Ventimiglia, posed as military officers and crossed into Ft.
+Benning.
 The two men and a woman climbed a tree near the barracks housing Salvadoran troops and read the final homily of Archbishop Oscar Romero through megaphones.
-Bourgeois and his companions were arrested and Bourgeois was sentenced to 18 months in prison for trespassing onto Federal property.
+Bourgeois and his companions were arrested; Bourgeois was prosecuted and sentenced to 18 months in prison for trespassing onto federal property.

 Bourgeois and his followers began to research the School of the Americas, conduct public education campaigns, lobby Congress, and practice nonviolent resistance at the School of the Americas facilities.

 Following the November 1989 murders of six Jesuit priests, their housekeeper and her daughter at the Central American University in El Salvador in which graduates of the School of the Americas were involved, SOA Watch organized an annual protest to be held on the anniversary of the massacre beginning the next year.
 The event has been held every year since then.